illusion0001/PS4-PS5-Game-Patch/.github/README.md

 **Step 5: Launch the game and check that the patch is applied correctly**
 - launch or launch the game from the home screen, a window will appear showing you that the patches are applied

+For Ps5 9.xx 10.xx user you must patch eboot directly with py-patch

 </details>